fommil/fpmortals/manuscript/under-review.md

 us to complete the implementation of our application by building additional layers of `@module`, use better alternatives to `Future`, and remove redundancy that we've accidentally introduced.

+## Summary

+1.  *algebras* define the boundaries between systems, implemented by *handlers*.
+2.  *modules* define pure logic and depend on algebras and other modules.
+3.  modules are *interpreted* by handlers in terms of the Free Monad, which ensures stack safety at a modest cost to performance.
+4. Test handlers can mock out the side-effecting parts of the system with trivial implementations, enabling a high level of test coverage for the business logic.